 Some final thoughts

 And of course my loyal readers, use this Sudio discount code to get 15% off all purchases from the Sudio store.
-Type in theoccasionaltraveller15 when you check out to get 15% off your Sudio purchases.
+Type in theoccasionaltraveller when you check out to get 15% off your Sudio purchases.
 You’ll get free worldwide home delivery!

-Anyone out there who uses their earphones like I do?
-Share with me what you’re looking for in earphones when you travel.
+Anyone out there who uses Sudio earphones as well?
+Share with me your experience, or tell me what you’re looking for in earphones when you travel.

-The three earphones in this review were given to me by Sudio, but the review is all my own.
+The earphones in this review were sponsored by Sudio, but the reviews are all my own.